 When you’re running a podcast and a blog alongside one another, it’s particularly important to use a content marketing calendar so you can plan out what you’re publishing, where, and when.

 This makes it easier to launch new products or promote your services, too.

 So which will you go with: blog or podcast?
 Both are great options and give you the ability to connect with people all around the world.

 If you’re not sure which to pick, try a blog first.

 It’s quicker and easier to set up a blog than a podcast, and even if you do pivot to running a podcast instead, you can use your blog for show notes or transcripts of your podcast episodes.

 To get your blog up and running, check out my detailed guide on starting a blog and making money.
 You could have your blog online in just 10-15 minutes.

-Or if you’d prefer to create a podcast — or simply learn more about the process of setting one up — then my article on how to start a podcast is for you.
-It explains everything you need to know, step by step.
+Or if you’d prefer to create a podcast — or simply learn more about the process of setting one up, then my guide on how to start a podcast is the perfect primer.
+It explains everything you need to know, step by step—then you’ll want to see my picks for cheap podcast microphones to get up and running.
 Give it a try today.